yuriykuzin/xo-game/README.md

 # xo-game
-Tic-tac-toe, gomoku and m,n,k-game in general demo
+Tic-tac-toe, Gomoku and M,N,K-game in general demo

 Mobile friendly, responsive.
 Tested on Chrome and Firefox for now.